JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 ### Drawing Layers {#sec:aog_layers_draw}

-Once we have all of the necessary layers we can fuse them together with `*` and pass to the `draw` function.
+Once we have all of the necessary layers we can fuse them together with `*` and apply the `draw` function to get a plot.
-The **`draw` function** will use all of the information from the layer it is being supplied and will send it as **plottings instructions to the activated `Makie.jl` backend**:
+The **`draw` function** will use all of the information from the layer it is being supplied and will send it as **plotting instructions to the activated `Makie.jl` backend**:

 ```jl
 s = """